 SEA Foundation is a registered charity with the mission to create awareness for contemporary art and to build cultural resilience by being a catalyst in the working lives of art professionals.

 In response to individual needs, SEA Foundation offers hospitality in art and operates as an alternative model of working; to reflect, to debate and to make.
 We welcome art professionals at all stages of their careers to develop their practice further.

-The curated art projects in the gallery concentrate on finding different ways to approaching ideas and questions.
-Showing solo or in duo’s, in uniformity or clash and always creating a cumulative experience for our visitors, peers and public alike.
+The curated art projects in the gallery concentrate on finding different ways of approaching ideas and questions.
+Showing solo, in duo’s, in groups, in uniformity or clash.
+Always creating a cumulative experience for our visitors, peers and public alike.
 The artists we work with range from Venice Biennial participants to emerging artists and recent graduates.
 Our related events include artist talks, screenings, creative workshops and knowledge exchange such as peer critique and write-ups.

 SEA Foundation provides residency programmes for artists, curators, and writers that are committed to reflection, experimentation, and production.
 We offer our residents, focus, dedicated time and an extension of their network.
-Residencies may result in producing a show, be research-based, a work in progress, and artist’s book.
-We offer interaction with peers and local partners.
+Residencies may result in producing a show or an artist’s book they may be research-based, or a work in progress, We offer interaction with peers and local partners.

 Why we do it

 .“Imaginative power is our real power, artistry is our equity.”

 At a time when the added value of the arts is still under scrutiny, when professional artists mainly operate in loose structures of networks and self-organisation, SEA Foundation makes an effort to visualise the added value that imagination brings to society as well as bringing research and innovation in visual art to the attention of a wider audience.